Prestwick97/AnimalShelter.Solution/README.md

   * Input: "API put request is made to the API containing a body of the edited object"
   * Output: *Object with that id is updated to match the user's put request.*

+## Documentation
+_ To view documentation for this API, use this link(https://app.swaggerhub.com/apis/PatterCat666/animal-shelter/0.1) to view the documentation produced by Swagger.
 ## Setup/Installation Requirements

 * _1. CLone the repository containing the API._